evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/exceptions.rst

    absolutely positively necessary to exit immediately (for example, in the child process after a call to :func:`os.fork`).

-   .. attribute:: code

-      The exit status or error message that is passed to the constructor.
-      (Defaults to ``None``.)
+   The exception inherits from :exc:`BaseException` instead of :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
+This allows the exception to properly propagate up and cause the interpreter to exit.

 .. exception:: TypeError